-Staff will identify children who need extra help at an early stage and provide help and support in order to prevent concerns from escalating.
+Staff will identify children who need extra help at an early stage and provide help and support in-order to prevent concerns from escalating.
 In particular, staff will be aware of the needs of the following groups of children whose circumstances may mean they will require early help:

-- children with disabilities and additional needs, including those with special educational needs - o children with mental health needs - young carers - o children showing early signs of being drawn into anti-social or criminal behaviour, including gangs and organised crime or county lines; - children who frequently go missing from home, school or care; - children who are misusing drugs or alcohol; - children at risk of exploitation through modern slavery and trafficking; - o children whose home circumstances are negatively affected by adult substance misuse or mental ill health or domestic abuse; - children who have returned home from care: - children who show early signs of abuse or neglect; - children at risk of radicalisation; - children at risk from honour based abuse ie: FGM, forced marriage - children who have a parent in prison or who are affected by parental offending; - privately fostered children; - o children who are persistently absent from school including for part of the school day.
+- o children with disabilities and additional needs, including those with special educational needs - children with mental health needs - young carers - o children showing early signs of being drawn into antisocial or criminal behaviour, including gangs and organised crime or county lines; - o children who frequently go missing from home, school or care children who have experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provision or a Pupil Referral Unit; - children who are misusing drugs or alcohol; - children at risk of exploitation through modern slavery and trafficking; - o children whose home circumstances are negatively affected by adult substance misuse or mental ill health or domestic abuse; - children who have returned home from care; - children who show early signs of abuse or neglect; - children at risk of radicalisation; - children at risk from so called honour-based abuse i.e.: FGM, forced marriage

-- Where the child's extra needs require services, consideration will be given to what early help support can be offered to a child by the Academy. - If the child requires an early help service from another agency, the Academy will make a referral to the Early Help service (via the Children and Families Contact team) for appropriate help and support.
+- o children who have a parent in prison or who are affected by parental offending; - privately fostered children; - o children who are persistently absent from school including for part of the school day. - Children who have joined KCA after attending two or more previous school settings. - Where the child's extra needs require services, consideration will be given to what early help support can be offered to a child by the Academy. - If the child requires an early help service from another agency, the Academy will make a referral to the Early Help service (via the Children and Families Contact team) for appropriate help and support.
 Staff will consult with parents prior to making any referral to discuss the matter and gain consent to refer the child. - Where the child is receiving an Early Help service, the school/college will work as part of the Team around the Family and take up the role of lead professional where this is appropriate. - Early help provision should be monitored and reviewed to ensure outcomes for the child are improving.
 If the school/college believes that this is not the case, consideration should be given to making a referral for a statutory social work service.